wokejacqueline/quip-ruby/README.md

 # Quip API Ruby Client

-This is the unofficial Quip API Ruby client library.
+This is the unofficial Quip API Ruby client library, a personal project that is no longer maintained.

 ## Installation